-According to the National Restaurant Association, 9 out of 10 newly hired restaurant managers start out at entry level.
+According to Upserve, 9 out of 10 newly hired restaurant managers start out at entry level.
 In other words, only 10% of new restaurant managers have an ounce of restaurant management experience when they start the job.

 So even if you're promoting a rockstar server or chef, that doesn't mean they'll be a great restaurant manager right out of the gate, especially without the right training.

 According to Toast research, even for profitable restaurants, hiring, training, and retaining staff is the biggest collective challenge for the industry right now.
-In fact, profitable restaurants are placing more emphasis on training their staff than not-so-profitable restaurants are.
-This tells us good staff training will lead to more cash in your drawers.
+In fact, profitable restaurants are placing more emphasis on training their new hires than not-so-profitable restaurants are.
+This tells us that having the know-how on good staff member training will lead to more cash in your drawers.

 Olive Garden’s Manager-in-Training (MIT) Program

 As a Manager-in-Training, you’ll participate in an extensive, 12-week training program.
-During the first phase of the program you’ll receive an 8-week concentrated overview of each employee and manager position.
-In the second phase you will travel to the Darden Restaurant Support Center in Orlando, Florida for four days of additional specialized training.
-When you return from Orlando, you will begin the final phase of focused training as a Culinary, Staffing & Training or Service Manager.
+During the first phase of the program, you’ll receive an 8-week concentrated overview of each employee and manager position.
+In the second phase, you will travel to the Darden Restaurant Support Center in Orlando, Florida for four days of additional specialized training.
+When you return from Orlando, you will begin the final phase of focused training as a Culinary, Staffing & Training, or Service Manager.
 You will be assigned a coaching manager that will act as a mentor for the remaining three weeks of your training.
-During this period you will experience, hands-on, day-to-day operations in managing the department that you will be responsible for leading upon graduating from the MIT program.
+During this period you will experience, hands-on, daily operations in managing the department that you will be responsible for leading upon graduating from the MIT program.

-In this guide, we’ll outline how to train your restaurant managers in-house and point you to restaurant management courses and resources to help you train managers effectively.
+In this guide, we’ll outline how to streamline your training for restaurant managers in-house and point you to restaurant management courses and resources to help you train managers effectively.